Manetho: The Aegyptiaca

 The Aegyptiaca (Αἰγυπτιακά, Aigyptiaka), (or "History of Egypt") was a chronological history divided into three papyrus scrolls (Gr: tomoi), or "books" or "volumes"; it may have been written as a response to Herodotus' Histories.
 It is—or more precisely, its accumulated fragments are—a foundational text for understanding the very long history of ancient Egypt, particularly Egyptian chronology.
 It or its fragments were for many centuries a primary source on the subject until the decipherment of Ancient Egyptian scripts in the early 19th century CE.
 The text remains significant in Egyptology.

 Manetho's Aegyptiaca chronicles the history of Egypt from a mythical epoch of divine rulers, through the unification of Upper and Lower Egypt by Menes (c.
 3100 BCE in modern dating) and the subsequent thirty (or thirty-one) dynasties, culminating in the establishment of the Ptolemaic Kingdom in 305 BCE.
 Key themes included the importance of a unified kingdom, periods of stability and innovation versus internal strife and foreign rule (like the Hyksos, Kushites, and Achaemenids), and the restoration of Egyptian power.
 Manetho aimed to present a comprehensive and continuous history of Egypt under divinely-sanctioned rulers, including foreign ones.

 Manetho's legacy

 Manetho's unique legacy rests on the singular importance of his Aegyptiaca.

 The dynastic framework

-Manetho coined the term "dynasty" (Greek: dynasteia); his conception was not based on bloodlines—as we understand the term "dynasty" today—but rather as groupings of monarchs punctuated by discontinuities, either geographical (e.g., moving the capital) or genealogical.
+Manetho coined the term "dynasty" (Greek: dynasteia); his conception was not based on bloodlines as the term "dynasty" is understood today, but rather as groupings of monarchs punctuated by discontinuities, either geographical (e.g., moving the capital) or genealogical.
 After each discontinuity came a new dynasty.

-Arguably his most important legacy, Manetho's division of Egyptian rulers into thirty (or sometimes thirty-one) dynasties—despite its imperfections and the passage of millennia—still serves as the fundamental chronological backbone for Egyptology.
-Indeed, since Syncellus, his method of dynastic arrangement remains the foundational structure for all presentations of Pharaonic Egypt.
+Arguably his most important legacy, Manetho's division of Egyptian rulers into thirty (or sometimes thirty-one) dynasties still serves as the fundamental chronological backbone for Egyptology.